Language EN

 Good fortune and delight; to the sick, a good omen of recovery

-Champagne Glass reading examples
+Champagne Glass visual variations

 How to read Champagne Glass in tea leaves